dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1957: Identity includes inherent characteristics like sexuality.
+### T1957: LGBTQ+ individuals have an equal right to identity expression.

 |Support|
 |---|